Ape-xCV/Nika-Read-Only/README.md

 * [x] Quickly disable/enable **triggerbot** auto fire with CURSOR_UP; "**^**" symbol in the upper left corner of the screen
 - **Bind X in-game to fire, triggerbot will use that key** (default AIMBOT_FIRING_KEY)
 * [x] Toggle hitbox with CURSOR_DOWN; `body`/`neck`/`head` text in the upper left corner of the screen
-* [x] Efficient entities cache, enabling Crypto drone targeting.
+* [x] Efficient entities cache, enabling Crypto drone targeting
 * [x] Terminate process with HOME

 ## Notes